 Once you have connected to your Facebook account, a new page will open.

 Copy the access code (you’re going to paste it into the plugin configuration when we get back to your WordPress admin section).

 Note that if you are using the plugin to display the Facebook page reviews in a particular post or on a particular page of your site (we’ll talk more about that in a minute), you must enter the URL for that particular post or page.

 Scroll down to the bottom of the configuration page and select the Facebook page that has the reviews that you want to display on your WordPress site.
 All pages related to your Facebook account will be listed as options here.

 Close the configuration window and go back to your WordPress admin area.

 On the left-side navigation menu in your WordPress admin section, click the “WP FB Reviews” link.

 Paste the access code that you copied in the previous step into the “Secret Access Code” box (A), and click the “Save Settings” button (B).

 Step 3: Create a Template to Display Facebook Reviews in WordPress

-The next step is to create a template that will display your Facebook reviews on your WordPress site.
+The next step is to create a template that will display your Facebook reviews on your website.
 There are plenty of customization options here, so you may spend a lot of time in this section.